cemc-oper/nwpc-workflow-model/nwpc_workflow_model/sms/README.md

-# An NWPC work flow model for SMS
+# An NWPC workflow model for SMS

 A general model for NWPC's SMS projects, including tree, node, node status, visitor functions and so on.